felikafelix/Hackintosh-Thinkpad-T480s/Tahoe/Tahoe.md

     <img src="./Assets/ThunderboltIOREG.png">
 </p>

-What did i test on thunderbolt port:
+What did i test on thunderbolt port and works:
 - Flashdisk using USB to Type C
 - External SSD using USB to Type C
-- Connect iPhone using Type C to Lightning
+- Connect iPhone using Type C to Lightning (sync iphone and personal hotspot)

 ### V6 EFI for Tahoe
 My laptop screen is break, and i replace it with the one that haven't touchscreen.
 So starting from Tahoe, my EFI will not including the kext for touchscreen.